meshery-extensions/shape-builder/README.md

 ```
 -0.33 -1 0.33 -1 0.33 -0.33 1 -0.33 1 0.33 0.33 0.33 0.33 1 -0.33 1 -0.33 0.33 -1 0.33 -1 -0.33 -0.33 -0.33
 ```

+### Additional Details

+Anyone can create new components.
+When they do, they can use a predefined shape to represent their new component.
+Alternatively, they can define their own polygon; their own shape.
+The manner in which shapes are defined is based on a number matrix from negative one to positive one.

 <div>&nbsp;</div>